mahsaSH717/rp-extractor-ml/create_labeled_data_sets/README.md

   Creating labeled dataset Excel files from original datasets<br />

-  "create_labeled_data_sets" directory contains the original training and test datasets, and an script to build desired Excel datasets for sequence labeling
+  "create_labeled_data_sets" directory contains the original training and test datasets, and an script to build desired Excel datasets for sequence labeling.<br />
+  "rp" is sometimes used to refer to "research-problem".

 ## Description

 - Creating labeled dataset Excel files from original datasets